 5 Low-Carb Ice Creams to Satisfy Common Cravings

-Enlightened uses cream and egg yolks for a rich consistency and erythritol, allulose, monk fruit, and stevia to sweeten this vanilla ice cream with a peanut butter swirl and chunks of brownies.
+Enlightened uses heavy cream and egg yolks for a rich consistency and erythritol, allulose, monk fruit, and stevia to sweeten this vanilla ice cream with a peanut butter swirl and chunks of brownies.
 Let the pint sit at room temp for 5-10 minutes for the best texture.
+Their Keto Chocolate Peanut Butter pint is another delicious option.
 One possible drawback with this treat: It contains several gums (tara gum, guar gum, carob bean gum, xanthan gum, and guar gum), some of which may cause digestive problems in some people, especially in large doses.

 * The prices in this article reflect those listed by the retailer at the time of publication.
 Prices and local store availability may vary.